Men’s Health

 Whether you watch a funny movie, attend a comedy show, or just share good times with people you care about, be sure to set aside some time for age-reducing belly laughs.
 Research has credited laughter with not only the power to reduce stress but also the ability to relieve pain, improve immunity, and lower blood pressure.

-See Your Doctor for Routine Checkups
+See Your Doctor for Routine Men’s Health Checkups

 Men are notorious for avoiding the doctor’s office, but to prevent health problems or catch them at an early stage, it’s important to see your physician for regular physical exams, and visit the doc whenever you notice a change in your health.
 Make the most of your checkup by preparing for the appointment.
 Don’t rely on your memory; write down any symptoms you are experiencing, even if they seem minor.
 For instance, if you have pain, track when it occurs and how long it lasts.
 Also bring a list of the medicines, herbs, vitamins, and supplements you regularly take.
 Be sure to mention any chronic conditions, and be ready to answer questions about your diet and exercise habits.
 The following 8 blood tests/panels are helpful in preventive medicine.
 You can function many years older or younger than your birth age.
 Life-style choices determine 92% of your lifetime health risk and status.
 You can add years to life and life to years by bringing or keeping each of these biomarkers at their predictive goal value – the least risk or most gain value for each test.